keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 end
 ```

 If you view the method body from left to right, you will notice the prominent `->` and its corresponding `end` two lines beneath it, which tell you that the value returned by this method is a lambda.
-The leading underscore is a convention that indicates that that parameter is unused by the lambda.
+The leading underscore of the `_protocol` parameter is a convention that indicates that that parameter is unused by the lambda.

-Notice that the `qname` parameter is effectively stored in the lambda that the method returns?
+Notice that the `qname` parameter's value (e.g. "example.com") is effectively stored in the lambda that the method returns?
+This technique is called _partial application_, and is extremely useful when working with lambdas.

-This technique is called _partial application_, and is extremely useful.
 Does storing state in the lambda make it any less _functional_?
 Not really; the state is immutable and used only for comparison.

-If we were also to add the requirement that the qtype be 'A' and the protocol be 'TCP', then we could call methods to return those filters as well, and combine them using the `all` compound filter.
+If we were to refine the filter by adding the requirement that the qtype be 'A' and the protocol be 'TCP', then we could call methods to return those filters as well, and combine all three using the `all` compound filter.
 (Other compound filters are `any` and `none`.)
 Here is what that would look like:

 ```ruby
 pf = MockDnsServer::PredicateFactory.new